Showing posts with label tile review. Show all posts

 How to Clean Grout - A Review of the Products & Methods We Used

-The best way we found to clean grout was to paint and seal it.
+The best way we found to clean the grout was to paint and seal it.
 Forget trying to scrub the dirt out of the grout lines 'til your arms fall off.
 We used this Colorfast Grout Colorant.
-You'll see some before and after pictures of our kitchen floor.
+Below you can see the before and after picture of our kitchen floor.

-Guess what, both the steamer method and the hard-labor scrubbing method worked as well, but not even close to what this product did for our floors.
-Make sure you look at the before and after picture so you can see the final result.
+Guess what?
+The steamer and hard-labor scrubbing methods worked as well, but they were far from what this product did for our floors.
+Look at the before and after pictures to see the final result.

-Our kitchen tile floor was white, but the grout that was originally used by the builder of our house (19 years ago), was a light greyish color.
-I've never really liked that look - you know, where you see square
+Our kitchen tile floor was white, but the grout that was initially used by the builder of our house (19 years ago) was a light greyish color.
+I've always disliked that look - you know, where you see a square.

-After researching numerous product options for cleaning our grout, my husband decided to give this tile grout paint/sealer a try.
-It was a wise choice!
+After researching numerous product options for cleaning our grout, my husband decided to try tile grout paint/sealer.
+It was a wise choice.

-Also, we had a couple of chips in the white tile squares, and we HATED the look of that!
-So instead of going the route of replacing tiles, he simply dabbed the chipped areas with this grout paint.
+Also, we had a couple of chips in the white tile squares, and we HATED that look!
+So, instead of replacing tiles, he simply dabbed the chipped areas with this grout paint.

-So, if you decide to go this route to clean your tile floor grout, just be sure you select the color you want and follow the directions on the package.
+So, if you decide to go this route to clean your tile floor grout, select the color you want and follow the directions on the package.

-When you use a grout colorant that is close in color to the overall color of the actual tile, it aids in the tile appearing more like one-continuous-piece.
+Using a grout colorant close to the actual tile's overall color aids in the tile appearing more like one continuous piece.

-In a smaller space, having tiles appear as individual squares can contribute to the room seeming even smaller.
-So the more you're able to get the floor to look as though it flows as one piece, the better for size impression.
+In a smaller space, having tiles appear as individual squares can make the room seem even smaller.
+So the more you can get the floor to look like it flows as one piece, the better the size impression.

 by Barbara Tremblay Cipak